Mayor’s remarks trigger chaos in council meeting

 The apparent last council meeting of the Corporation, which is likely to go to polls in October, witnessed pandemonium on Wednesday after Mayor E. Bhuvaneshwari aired her views with a political overtone.

-After reading out a few resolutions thanking Chief Minister Jayalalithaa as usual, Ms. Bhuvaneshwari announced that ‘Amma Taxi,’ which would collect Rs.
+After reading out a few resolutions thanking Chief Minister Jayalalithaa, Ms. Bhuvaneshwari announced that ‘Amma Taxi,’ which would collect Rs.
 2 less than other cab operators per km, would be introduced at the new bus stand.
-The Mayor, after listing out development works after she assumed office two years ago, said all works were executed in an “unbiased manner” and hence the AIADMK would register a resounding victory in the civic polls.
+The Mayor, after listing out development works carried out after she assumed office two years ago, said all works were executed in an “unbiased manner” and hence the AIADMK would register a resounding victory in the civic polls.
 When she said former Minister and Palayamkottai MLA T.P.M.
-Mohideen Khan’s name figured in the list of below poverty line families, DMK councillors rushed towards her seat and picked up a heated argument with her.
+Mohideen Khan’s name figured in the list of below poverty line families, DMK councillors rushed towards her seat and picked a heated argument with her.

 When Ms. Bhuvaneshwari shouted that the DMK would bite the dust in the election as they were disrupting the smooth functioning of State Assembly and Corporation council meetings, the DMK members raised slogans against the Mayor.